 Whether they are a resident student, enrolled in a distance course, or studying abroad, ISU Library can provide students with vital resources!
-For information about how the library’s material can be accessed remotely, use the Distance Access to Library Resources Guide.
+Use the Distance Access to Library Resources Guide for information about how you can access the library’s material remotely.
 For more, visit the ISU Library website.

 Academic Grievance Process

 As a first step, Student Assistance always encourages students to communicate with their instructors regarding academic issues or concerns.
 If the student and instructor cannot agree upon a solution, the next step would be to file an Academic Grievance.
 The Academic Grievance Policy is an option for students who feel their instructor is unreasonable or unfair regarding their situation.
 Each College handles decisions with the Academic Grievance Policy.
 Before initiating a formal appeal, students can meet with a Student Assistance staff member to discuss the most effective response by emailing firstname.lastname@example.org.